 The government has issued guidance on travelling safely during the coronavirus outbreak.

 Only use public transport if you have no other travel options.
 This keeps services safe and available for those who need them most.
 Where possible, walking and cycling should be the first choice of travel whilst maintaining social distancing.

 Do not use public transport if you have COVID-19 symptoms.

-From 15 June it will be compulsory for anyone travelling on public transport to wear face coverings.
+It is compulsory for anyone travelling on public transport to wear face coverings.
 Before travelling, people should check with their operator for details on service provision and travel advice, which includes:

 - Allowing people to exit before alighting

-- Avoiding touching anything on buses/ trains/ metros where possible
+- Avoiding touching anything on buses / trains/ metros where possible

 - Carrying and using hand sanitiser when you travel